bielewski/AutomationExcerciseTests/README.md

 5. Verify 'Login to your account' is visible
 6. Enter correct email address and password
 7. Click 'login' button
-8. Verify that 'Logged in as username' is visible
+8. Verify that 'Logged in as Test' is visible
-9. Click 'Delete Account' button
-10. Verify that 'ACCOUNT DELETED!' is visible

 </details>